 A book citation, namely a monograph (a non-serial publication), should contain information on the author, title and publishing.
-The book title is italiziced.
-Note that you should use the information given on the title page, not the book-cover.
+Use italics for the book title.
+Note that you should use the information given on the title page, not the information on the book-cover.

 If the book is published as part of a series, also add the name of the series and which number in the series the publication has.